 Use of dried cannabis for medical purposes

 The new Marihuana for Medical Purposes Regulations came into effect on April 1, 2014.
-To assist its members in complying with the regulations and to ensure patient safety, the Collège des médecins du Québec is developing tools and forms for physicians and their patients in collaboration with the Canadian Consortium for the Investigation of Cannabinoids (CCIC).
-These documents are provided here together so that they can be consulted easily.
+To assist its members in complying with the regulations and to ensure patient safety, the Collège des médecins du Québec produces guidelines.
+It provides a list of research projects underway in Quebec on the use of dried cannabis for medical purposes.

 Any physician who wishes to familiarize himself with the new framework for prescribing cannabis must read the document Guidelines concerning the prescription of dried cannabis for medical purposes in full.
 A summary is provided below.